 Important note: The Add Period continues beyond your appointment time - until the last day to add classes for the term selected.

-STEP 3: Starting November 30/December 1 add your Winter term topic in Quest
+STEP 3: Add your Winter term topic in Quest during the Course Drop/Add Period

 - If you can’t get into your first choice, try your second choice, then your third choice, and so on.